 - Pig’s Feet: You’ll need to clean them thoroughly and remove the hair before cooking.

 - Soy Sauce: It adds a nice saltiness and umami flavor.
-I used the combination of light soy sauce and dark soy sauce, which adds a beautiful deeper color.
+I used a combination of light soy sauce and dark soy sauce, which adds a beautiful deeper color.

 - Vegetable Oil: It has a high smoke point so don’t substitute with extra virgin olive oil.